Cuckoos in Bruderheim crowd out old lady and her son

 The cuckoos paid the water bill once during their stay, but they apparently never paid the bills for heating and for electricity.
 They did more.

 She got herself pregnant.
 There is an Alberta law that dictates that landlords cannot kick anyone out during winter if they are pregnant with child, and that may have been a motivating force for the pregnancy, but no law is being enforced that protects children who are about to be born from becoming addicted to drugs or damaged by FAS, before they even get a chance to draw their first breath.

-Still, the female cuckoo gave birth to her child, but she was not permitted to bring it home, because, so she said, the child had a bit of jaundice, while others report that the child was apprehended by social services because it tested positive for cocaine (I guess that as of now children cannot be apprehended before they are born, and not until they have had a chance to become drug addicts).
+Still, the female cuckoo gave birth to her child, but she was not permitted to bring it home, because, so she said, the child had a bit of jaundice, while others report that the child was apprehended by social services because it tested positive for cocaine (I guess that as of now children cannot be apprehended before they are born, not before they have had a chance to become drug addicts).

-Well, the cuckoos are now out of the nest that they had acquired for themselves, after not having cut the grass even once yet this year, and they helped themselves to a table, chairs, silverware and dishes before they went, but they left behind a pile of cardboard boxes, in which they received their handouts from the food bank all along while making sure to save on their grocery bills, so as to have the funds required to support their habit.
+Well, the cuckoos are now out of the nest that they had acquired for themselves, after not having cut the grass even once yet this year, and they helped themselves to a table, chairs, silverware and dishes before they went, but they left a pile of cardboard boxes, in which they received their handouts from the food bank all along, while making sure to save on their grocery bills, so as to have the funds required to support their habit.

 Now all is back to normal, the utility bills are paid, the grass is cut (the flower beds still need to be weeded), but, most importantly, the cuckoos are gone, still in the pay and care of social services and living off the generosity of those who support the food bank, as is their drug-addicted baby.